 Pulled Chipotle Chicken with Cilantro Slaw

 This recipe combines two contrasting flavors to create one incredible dish.
-The adobo and chipotle-spiked barbecue sauce compliments the refreshing cilantro and slaw, so it’s not too spicy and it’s not too light.
-It’s just right.
+The adobo and chipotle-spiked barbecue sauce complements the refreshing cilantro and slaw, so it’s not too spicy and it’s not too light — it’s just right.

 Perfect Meal Prep Snacks